jadecobra/python_tdd_exercises/source/functions/index.rst

 * :ref:`how to raise AssertionError with assert methods<what causes AssertionError?>` and
 * :ref:`how to make functions<what is a function?>`

-:ref:`Would you like to know what causes AttributeError?<what causes AttributeError?>`
+:ref:`Would you like to test how to pass values from tests to functions with assert methods?<how to pass values>`

 ----